Dirie/go-task-api/README.md

-Sure!
-Here's a README text for your "go-task-api" project that you can include in your repository.
-This README provides basic information about the project, its functionality, how to set it up, and how to use it.

----

 # Go Task API

 A simple task management REST API built with Go (Golang).
 This API allows you to create, read, update, and delete tasks.
 It demonstrates basic CRUD operations and can serve as a starting point for building more complex backend applications in Go.